Dentist vs. Orthodontist: Understanding the Key Differences in Dental Care

 2. Educational Pathways: How Dentists and Orthodontists Are Trained

-In the Philippines, the educational journey for both dentists and orthodontists begins with earning a Doctor of Dental Medicine (DMD) degree, which typically takes six years of study.
+In the Philippines, both dentists and orthodontists begin their careers by earning a Doctor of Dental Medicine (DMD) degree.

-This includes two years of pre-dentistry courses followed by four years of dental school.
+This educational path typically takes six years and includes two years of pre-dentistry courses followed by four years of dental school.

-This specialized training covers advanced topics such as tooth movement, facial growth, and jaw alignment.
+This advanced study usually takes another 2 to 3 years and focuses on areas such as tooth movement, facial growth, and jaw alignment.

 🦷 Can You Brush Your Teeth 3 Times A Day?
 What Dentists Wish You Knew